Berkeley-MDes/tdf-fa24-equilet/_tutorials/demos_particle_workbench/button_send_on_change/README.md

 **Note:** *We assume that you have installed Particle Workbench inside of Visual Studio Code, and are familiar with the process of selecting your device.*  If not, see [this tutorial](https://github.com/Berkeley-MDes/tdf-fa24-equilet/blob/main/_tutorials/installation_compilation/p2_pw_tutorial/README.md).

-1. download the project files
 1. open the folder this README resides within in Visual Studio Code
 1. bring up the command palette with `⇧⌃P (Windows, Linux) | ⇧⌘P (macOS)`
 1. type `>Particle: Configure Project for Device`, and hit `enter`
 1. verify/compile
-1. flash the code to your photon2
+1. flash the code to your `Photon2`

 <a name="code"></a>
 #### Code (represented in project):